-Early breast cancer usually doesn't cause pain and may cause no symptoms at all.
-And some breast cancers never cause symptoms or other indications of a problem.
+Early breast cancer usually doesn't cause pain.
+It may cause no breast cancer symptoms at all.
+Some breast cancers don't ever have symptoms.

-As the cancer grows, however, it can cause changes that women and men should watch for, such as:
+As the cancer grows, however, you could see changes.
+Both women and men should watch for:

 - A change in the size or shape of the breast

-There are many types of breast cancer, though some are very rare.
+There are many types of breast cancer.
 Sometimes a breast tumor can be a combination of types.
-Among the most common:

 Ductal Carcinoma in Situ (DCIS)